 MSU continues to ensure that research programs grow, providing an impetus for economic development while creating a culture of innovation and creativity that maintains the University's international competitiveness.
-MSU is a leader in creating knowledge for the 21st century, receiving in excess of \$600 million in sponsored awards annually, focused in areas such as food systems; plant sciences; health sciences; computational sciences emphasizing biology and food/food-chain; and population and the environment, including food, water, and energy.
-To enhance these efforts and maintain its position as a world-class research university, in 2014 MSU committed to hiring approximately 100 additional faculty members over the five-year period of 2015-2020, with approximately 65 hired to date.
+MSU is a leader in creating knowledge for the 21st century, routinely receiving in excess of \$600 million in sponsored awards annually, focused in areas such as food systems; plant sciences; health sciences; computational sciences emphasizing biology and food/food-chain; and population and the environment, including food, water, and energy.
+To enhance these efforts and maintain its position as a world-class research university, in 2014 MSU committed to hiring approximately 100 additional faculty members over the five-year period of 2015-2020, with 80 hired to date.
 These faculty are being hired in some of the highest demand disciplines and research areas to help accelerate finding solutions to the world's "Grand Challenges" in areas including: computation (aka "Big Data"), advanced engineering, cybersecurity, genomics, plant sciences, antibiotic resistance, and precision medicine.

 Our value proposition is to make high-quality education accessible to qualified students, ensuring access and investing in Michigan's future.
-MSU is consistently ranked as one of the top institutions nationally for internationalization while also enrolling a larger percentage of resident students than Big Ten peers.
-MSU enrolls more Michigan students than any public university in the state.
-In fact, MSU's approximately 75 percent resident undergraduate population exceeds the Big Ten average by 10 percent, making it among the most home-state centric in the conference.
-MSU reaches individuals from 82 counties in Michigan, all 50 states in the United States, and more than 130 countries.
+MSU enrolls approximately 77 percent in-state resident undergraduate students, more than any Michigan public university; and exceeds the Big Ten average by 10 percent, making it among the most home-state centric in the conference.
+At the same time, MSU draws students from all over the state, country and world.
+This year, MSU enrolled individuals from all 83 counties in Michigan, all 50 states in the United States, and more than 140 countries.
 In an ongoing effort to uphold its commitment to access, MSU has established strong and substantial financial aid programs to assure student access to high-quality MSU programs.
-MSU routinely enrolls in excess of 8,500 Pell Grant recipients, representing approximately 22 percent of the undergraduate population while at the same time keeping both the average debt amount and the proportion of students graduating with debt below state and national averages.
-MSU administers in excess of \$680 million in financial aid annually, with more than 59 percent of students receiving some form of aid.
+MSU routinely enrolls in excess of 8,800 Pell Grant recipients, representing more than 22 percent of the undergraduate population, while at the same time keeping both the average debt amount and the proportion of students graduating with debt below state and national averages.
+MSU administers in excess of \$700 million in financial aid annually, with more than 65 percent of students receiving some form of aid.
 Budgetary increases to financial aid routinely outpace increases to tuition as MSU carefully monitors family income distribution, financial aid distribution, debt measures, and other financial aid metrics.
-The result of our dedication to access and careful stewardship is only 43 percent of undergraduates leave MSU with debt, significantly less than the national average of 68 percent.

 MSU is committed to creating a national model for student success with particular emphasis on closing the opportunity gaps for lower-income, first-generation, and underrepresented minority student populations.

 Additionally, we remain focused on helping students reduce the time to and cost of their degree.
 The Go Green Go 15 initiative is one way we are tackling these challenges, seeking to create higher rates of credit momentum (i.e., enrolling in 15 credits per semester) among our students that strongly correlates to higher levels of student academic success.
 This initiative is simply the latest in a comprehensive set of projects under the university's Student Success Collaborative focused on delivering high quality educational experiences for all students.
+To reinforce the momentum of our programs and our students' success, the university implemented it's first-ever two-year budget.
+This two-year budget includes a tuition freeze for incoming resident freshman this year and for all resident undergraduates for the 2019-20 academic year.
+MSU has also adopted a block-tuition structure for the 2019-20 academic year, a structure that will incentivize students to complete their degrees in four years and, thereby, keeping expenses as low as possible.